-The bottom plot (Fig. 4c) compares the equilibrium voltage found the empirical model with that from using the Sept.
+The bottom plot of Fig. 4c compares the equilibrium voltage found using the empirical model with that from using the Sept.
 4 Bi-Maxwellian fit, a single Maxwellian fit used in prior charging analysis of the ET, and the SCATHA data.
-The empirical voltages are shown as colored blocks that encompass the curves at all local times with yellow and blue representing the calm and stormy condition.
+The empirical voltages are shown as colored blocks that encompass the curves at all local times, with yellow and blue representing the calm and stormy conditions.
 The increased variation over local time at $K_P = 8$ can clearly be seen in this format.
 The Sept.
-4 model uses the Bi-Maxwellian fit presented in Tab.
-I and predicts more positive charging than the empirical model at either storm condition at high currents.
-It also predicts a much more negative voltages for the debris once the current overpowers the photoelectron current (10 μ A/m2 = $j{ph}/4$).
-This is because the ion populations are very hot which reduces the ion current significantly.
-The fit from prior work uses the parameters from Hogan and Schaub [22] and due to the much lower ion temperature it predicts a less extreme voltage for the debris past the photoelectric cutoff.
-The SCATHA data is taken from [35] where the spacecraft emitted a electron beam and charged itself up to 3 keV.
-Since the charging was often limited by the energy of the beam, the spacecraft voltage at that beam current might be even higher if the beam energy was increased.
-The surface area of SCATHA, if approximated by a cylinder, is 13.5 m2 [36].
-SCATHA is made from many different materials with different SEE parameters and is also spinning which changes the sunlit area as a function of time, thus, these data points are provided more as an order of magnitude estimate.
+4 model uses the Bi-Maxwellian fit presented in Table 1 and predicts more positive charging than the empirical model at either storm condition at high currents.
+It also predicts a much more negative voltage for the debris once the current overpowers the photoelectron current (10 μ A/m2 = $j{ph}/4$).
+This is because the ion populations are very hot, which reduces the ion current significantly.
+The fit from prior work uses the parameters from Hogan and Schaub [22], and due to the much lower ion temperature it predicts a less extreme voltage for the debris past the photoelectric cutoff.
+The SCATHA data are taken from [36], where the spacecraft emitted an electron beam and charged itself up to 3 keV.
+Because the charging was often limited by the energy of the beam, the spacecraft voltage at that beam current might be even higher if the beam energy was increased.
+The surface area of SCATHA, if approximated by a cylinder, is 13.5 m2 [37].
+SCATHA is made from many different materials with different SEE parameters and is also spinning, which changes the sunlit area as a function of time; thus, these data points are provided more as an order of magnitude estimate.